 The downside of this technique is that it increases the likelihood of overfitting and may lead to inaccurate results when tested on new data.

 Another technique for dealing with imbalanced political & election data is undersampling.
-As opposed to oversampling, undersampling involves taking a subset of the majority class and reducing it to balance the dataset.
+Unlike oversampling, undersampling involves taking a subset of the majority class and reducing it to balance the dataset.

-It helps minimize overfitting by ensuring that there are only a few examples from one course in the training set.
-However, this technique should use sparingly as it can lead to a loss of information if too much data is removed from any particular class.
+It helps minimize overfitting by ensuring only a few examples from one course in the training set.
+However, this technique should be used sparingly as it can lead to a loss of information if too much data is removed from any class.

 Finally, an additional way to handle imbalanced political & election data is using ensemble methods such as boosting or bagging algorithms.
 These algorithms combine multiple models to create a single model with better predictive accuracy than each.